jundalisay/superb/content/en/research/constitutions/eu/protocols/part-18.md

+---
-18. PROTOCOL ON THE APPLICATION OF CERTAIN ASPECTS OF ARTICLE III-130 OF THE CONSTITUTION TO THE UNITED KINGDOM AND TO IRELAND
+title: "PROTOCOL ON THE APPLICATION OF CERTAIN ASPECTS OF ARTICLE III-130 OF THE CONSTITUTION TO THE UNITED KINGDOM AND TO IRELAND"
+heading: "Part 18"
+date: 2021-11-20
+image: "/flags/eu.png"
+description: ""
+icon: /flags/eu.png
+---

 <!-- THE HIGH CONTRACTING PARTIES,
 DESIRING to settle certain questions relating to the United Kingdom and Ireland;